rpasichnyk/metr-guide/README.md

 <img src="https://rpasichnyk.github.io/metr-guide/mode-new.mov.gif" width="320">

-To apply a mode, swipe it to the right
+To apply a mode, swipe it to the right.
+The mode will be automatically applied to all VESCs connected via CAN bus

 <img src="https://rpasichnyk.github.io/metr-guide/mode-apply.mov.gif" width="320">